fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs urgency %}
-Level of urgency associated with the task.
+Level of urgency associated with the record.
+Speed at which the business expects the record to be resolved.
 {% enddocs %}

 {% docs watch_list %}